Our Philosophy & Methodology for Placements:

 This would result in a +50% bid adjustment for Rest of Search and +100% for Top of Search.

-Things are a little different with Sponsored Brands in that Amazon doesn't allow us to adjust bids for Top of Search.
-Instead, they allow us to increase or decrease for placements non-Top of Search.
+In the Amazon Ad Console, they don’t allow us to adjust bids for Top of Search.
+We can only to increase or decrease for placements non-Top of Search.

 If a specific campaign placement has low data (e.g., 1 click and 1 order), we will then reference the placement performance for that campaign's Optimization Group in order to get more reliable data.